-People transitioning from hospital to home, and their families and caregivers, have the information and support they need to manage their health care needs after the hospital stay.
-Before transitioning from hospital to home, they are offered education and training to manage their health care needs at home. including guidance on communitybased resources, medications, and medical equipment.
+For clinicians: People transitioning from hospital to home, and their families and caregivers, have the information and support they need to manage their health after the hospital stay.
+Before transitioning from hospital to home, they are offered education and training to manage their health care needs at home, including guidance on medications and medical equipment.

-Before you leave hospital, your health care team should help you and your caregivers learn how to manage your care at home, including how to take medications and use medical equipment.
+Your health care team should help you and your caregivers learn how to manage your care at home, including how to take medications and use medical equipment.
 Ask your care team for written instructions.

-Please see pages 6 to 9 for more information on medication, home and community care, and follow-up care.
+Please see pages 6, 7, and 9 for more information on medication, community care, and follow-up care.